tastethedream/short-courses/what-the-flexbox/playbook/alignment.md

 changing the direction to colum will again switch the axis

-## Alignment and centering with align-content
+## Alignment and centering with align-content -video 8

 - `align-content` deals with the white space